 We cannot enforce our way out of this problem.
 The system we have in place, which is heavily reliant on police enforcement, is expensive, ineffective, and discriminatory.
 We need a complete reimagining of what this system looks like in the future.

 Whether automated enforcement is an acceptable substitute is an open debate.
-It is my opinion that we should entirely decriminalize walking and biking and transit related offenses.
+It is that we should entirely decriminalize walking and biking and transit related offenses.
 These are often just a pretext for stop-and-frisk, with terrible consequences for marginalized groups, especially young Black men.

 Cities like Berkeley and lawmakers at the Florida House of Representatives have proposed a traffic monitoring and crash response system manned by unarmed officials.
 Other people in the field with more direct experience with this kind of discrimination are leading these discussions.
 But they should give us hope that we can provide a framework for reining in truly dangerous behavior without putting anyone at risk of racially biased state violence.